-Teachers and other school staff who have contact with the student at risk of anaphylaxis, are encouraged to undertake training in anaphylaxis management, including how to respond in an emergency.
+Teachers and other school staff who have contact with the student at risk of anaphylaxis, are encouraged to undertake training in anaphylaxis management including how to respond in an emergency.

 All teachers will undertake the online training module located on the DOE portal.

-At other times while the student is under the care or supervision of the school, including excursions, yard duty, camps and special event days, the Principal must ensure that there is a sufficient number of staff present who have up-to-date training and know how to recognise, prevent and treat anaphylaxis.
-Training will be provided to these staff as soon as practicable after the student enrolls in the school.
+At other times while the student is under the care or supervision of the school, including excursions, yard duty, camps and special event days, the principal must ensure that there is a sufficient number of staff present who have up to date training and know how to recognise, prevent and treat anaphylaxis.
+Training will be provided to these staff as soon as practicable after the student enrols.